Default Font Size Icon

 1. Cheating includes using or any attempt to use, give or obtain unauthorized assistance relating to the completion of an academic assignment.

-2. Plagiarism includes taking and using as one's own, without proper attribution, the ideas, writings, or work of another person in completing an academic assignment.
+2. Plagiarism includes taking and using as one's own, without proper attribution, the ideas, writings, or work of another person, or artificial intelligence, in completing an academic assignment.
 Plagiarism may also include the unauthorized submission for credit of academic work that has been submitted for credit in another course.

 3. Fabrication includes falsifying data, information, or citations in completing an academic assignment and also includes providing false or deceptive information to an instructor concerning the completion of an assignment.